mrelan1/waxham-workflow/06_Amira/guide_to_amira.md

 tomogram (to turn to blue).

-## Segmentation with the Magic Wand
+## II.
+Segmentation with the Magic Wand

 **1. Open Segmentation Window/Confirm Image and Label Field**